OpenDSA/OpenDSA/RST/en/Binary/BST.rst

 is probably more expensive than the assignment!

-We have to decide what to do when the node that we want to insert has has a key value equal to the key of some node already in the tree.
+We have to decide what to do when the node that we want to insert has a key value equal to the key of some node already in the tree.
 If during insert we find a node that duplicates the key value to be inserted, then we have two options.